RedisGrafana/grafana-redis-datasource/README.md

       - '3100:3000'
 ```

-### Update datasource `url` in `provisioning/datasources/redis.yaml`
+### Update datasource url in `provisioning/datasources/redis.yaml`

-If Redis running on localhost
+If Redis is running and listening on localhost and default port no changes are required

 ```
     url: redis://localhost:6379
 ```

-If Redis running in Docker on Mac OS
+If Redis is running as Docker container on MacOS, please update host to `host.docker.internal`

 ```
     url: redis://host.docker.internal:6379